 39. Party Rock Anthem – LMFAO Feat.
 Lauren Bennett & GoonRock: “Since I started DJing, I always play this song every event with an overwhelmingly positive response.
 So much so I would often leave the booth and shuffle with everyone on the dance floor.
 The group may not have lasted long, but you cannot deny the impact they made in such a short time,” says Spencer

 42. Get Low – Lil Jon & the Eastside Boys feat.
-The Yin Yang Twins: “As long as you play this song by a window & a wall, you can’t miss,” says Gerald.
+The Yin Yang Twins: “An absolute banger for the dance floor!
+This song gets everyone grooving and dancing,” says Alvin.
+“As long as you play this song by a window & a wall, you can’t miss,” says Gerald.